 The Astro A20 are above-average gaming headphones but won't be ideal for all use cases.
 They have a simple, well-built design with well-padded ear cups and a good base that offers an optical input.
 They're decently comfortable and have a fairly low latency for gaming and watching movies.
 However, they are limited by their transmitter, so you can't use them with a different console or outdoors and they're not designed for casual use.

-Good for critical listening.
+Good for neutral listening.
 The Astro A20 Wireless have a good bass and a decently balanced treble reproduction although they can be a bit bright with some tracks.
-They won't have the most spacious soundstage since their closed-back headphones, but on the upside, they should sound good enough even for more critical listeners.
+They won't have the most spacious soundstage since their closed-back headphones, but on the upside, they should sound good enough even for more neutral listeners.

 Poor for commuting.
 The Astro A20 are not made for traveling so they do not block a lot of noise, and they have a bulky design that doesn't fold.
 They're also limited by their USB transmitter so unless you use them with your laptop, on a long bus trip or flight, then they will not be suitable for travel.